 Currently, existing trade instruments are unable to adequately address this growing concern.
 The World Trade Organization (WTO) is slow to respond, in the absence of a functioning appellate body, and coercive trade practices can be difficult to identify and quantify, allowing for many cases to go unreported.
 It will be critical for governments to find alternative tools for dealing effectively with trade coercion.

-To discuss this topic and specific recommendations in more detail, ASPI and the Perth US Asia Centre will convene a panel of experts to explore the following questions:
+During this discussion, ASPI and the Perth US Asia Centre explored the following questions:

 - What are some of the most common forms of trade coercion we are seeing in today’s trade landscape?